-Each year February 24th is marked by fireworks, concerts, a parade of the defence forces and a presidential reception.
-This year, the parade will begin from Tallinn's FreedomSquare at noon.
-Children and adults can admire military units and rejoice to the music of the orchestras of Defence Forces, Police and Border Guard and the United States Air Force.
-Following the parade, the Estonian president, Kersti Kaljulaid, will give a televised speech and bestow state decorations to guests of honour at a national reception.
+Each year, February 24th is marked by fireworks, concerts, a parade of the Defence Forces and a presidential reception.
+Children and adults can admire military units, and rejoice to the music of the orchestras of the Defence Forces, Police and Border Guard, and the United States Air Force.
+Following the parade, the Estonian president usually gives a televised speech and bestows state decorations to guests of honour at a national reception.

 103 Independence Day festivities in Estonia in 2021

 Because of the ongoing pandemic, most of the traditional celebrations are happening differently this year.